-Those taking the subject will have the opportunity to study some of the major questions in contemporary international relations (e.g. the role of the United Nations and of alliances such as NATO; the impact on international relations of globalization and of democratization;

-the development of European integration; the international impact of civil wars and humanitarian disasters; and problems that arise from national self-determination and attempts to promote human rights).
+Those taking the subject will have the opportunity to study some of the major questions in contemporary international relations (e.g. the role of the United Nations and of alliances such as NATO; the impact on international relations of globalization and of democratization; the development of European integration; the international impact of civil wars and humanitarian disasters; and problems that arise from national self-determination and attempts to promote human rights).
 But they will also develop a broad knowledge of the most important analytical and theoretical tools that are needed to make sense of these questions.

-This knowledge of the principal theories and concepts is intended to tie in closely with work for the further subjects in international relations (International Relations in the Era of the Cold War, International Relations in the Era of the Two World Wars, and International Security and Conflict).
+This knowledge of the principal theories and concepts is intended to tie in closely with work for the further subjects in International Relations, 213 (International Relations in the Era of the Cold War), 212 (International Relations in the Era of the Two World Wars), and 297 (Special Subject - International Security and Conflict).